What Is the Film Noir File?

 “Known for minimalism and snappy dialogue, these low-budget, black and white, highly stylized movies, which reached their apex in the late ’40s and early ’50s, were stories usually told from a criminal’s point of view, about desperate people driven to the brink.”
 This represents the hardboiled paradigm, which I challenge because it is incorrect.
 See the pages under Against the Hardboiled Paradigm as well as Spy Noirs & the Origins of Film Noir in the UK & US.

 “The noir universe was populated by a carnival of colorful, shady, often violent characters, who dwelled in an underworld or on the fringes of a fever dream; trouble lurked around each corner.”
 This represents the hardboiled paradigm, which I challenge because it is incorrect.
-See the pages under Against the Hardboiled Paradigm, as well as Spy Noirs & the Origins of Film Noir in the UK & US, The Film Noir PI: Made in the ’70sand The Not Hardboiled PI in Film Noir.
+See the pages under Against the Hardboiled Paradigm, as well as Spy Noirs & the Origins of Film Noir in the UK & US, The Film Noir PI: Made in the ’70s, and The Not Hardboiled PI in Film Noir.

 “Noir has its roots in the pulp fiction/crime dramas of writers Dashiell Hammett, James M. Cain, Raymond Chandler, Cornell Woolrich, Patricia Highsmith and other authors who cut their teeth on the fiction of the 1930s.”
 This represents the hardboiled paradigm, which I challenge because it is incorrect.
 See the pages under Against the Hardboiled Paradigm.
 And in the page Spy Noirs & the Origins of Film Noir in the UK & US, in the section Spy Noirs Contradict Film Noir’s “Origins Myths,” see the first subsection Film Noir Is Not Derived from Hardboiled Crime Fiction.

-Its look was influenced by Orson Welles’ Citizen Kane, as well as German Expressionism, imported to the U.S. by émigré directors such as Billy Wilder, Edgar Ulmer and Robert Siodmak, who experienced the rise of Nazism and brought with them a pessimistic, existential vision.”
+“Its look was influenced by Orson Welles’ Citizen Kane, as well as German Expressionism, imported to the U.S. by émigré directors such as Billy Wilder, Edgar Ulmer and Robert Siodmak, who experienced the rise of Nazism and brought with them a pessimistic, existential vision.”
 This represents the hardboiled paradigm, which I challenge because it is incorrect.
 See the pages under What Explains the Visual Style of Film Noir?
 And in the page Spy Noirs & the Origins of Film Noir in the UK & US, see the section Spy Noirs Refute Claims that the Noir Style Is Derived from European Émigrés and the following section What Explains the Noir Style in the Origins of Film Noir?

-No film noir festival would be complete with that staple of noir myth, the femme fatale, a woman who is as relentless as she is unsentimental.
+“No film noir festival would be complete with that staple of noir myth, the femme fatale, a woman who is as relentless as she is unsentimental.
 The iconic femme fatale is devastatingly beautiful, seductive and more driven by a lust for power than by passion.”
 This represents the hardboiled paradigm, which has ignored other equally important female characters, especially the woman in distress, the good spy and the underground resistance fighter.
 See the pages Significance of the Woman in Distress and Woman in Distress vs. Femme Fatale.
 Also, see pages under Against the Hardboiled Paradigm and Spy Noirs and the First Femme Fatales.

 For my challenge to Sura Wood’s claim that the femme fatale “is as relentless as she is unsentimental” – or in the words of Foster Hirsch, another exponent of the hardboiled paradigm, that the femme fatale “cannot be humanized” – see my discussion and historical periodization of the “soft” femme fatale in the page International Lady.
 The page also provides a comparison of the close similarities with this spy noir and the crime noir The Maltese Falcon.
 Additionally, the page explains the “hard” femme fatale.
 In the page Quiet Please, Murder, I review a hard femme fatale in a spy noir, which was released in 1942, two years before the first crime noir with a hard femme fatale.

 The stereotypical concoction of plot features, iconic characters, plus émigré directors in the hardboiled film noir paradigm are cited for “Assemble the Elements” on the website of the British Film Institute (BFI) on July 22, 2015, under “Infographic: What Makes a Film Noir?”
-The purpose of The Film Noir File is to challenge the BFI’s simplistic, even misleading, representation of film noir, as well as to provide evidence that film noir is far more complicated, expansive and interesting than the BFI’s constricted assemblage of “elements.”
+The purpose of The Film Noir File is to challenge the BFI’s inaccurate representation of film noir, as well as to provide evidence that film noir is far more complicated, expansive and interesting than the BFI’s constricted assemblage of “elements.”

 2018: Same as It Ever Was